Buyer's Guide: Preparing to Bid at Online Property Auction

-If you are interested in bidding for the property you should also request the legal pack from the auctioneer and have a solicitor read through this.
+If you are interested in bidding for a property, you should also request the legal pack from the auctioneer and have a solicitor read through this.
 You may also want to arrange for a chartered surveyor to carry out a buildings survey or structural survey on the property.

-Remember, once the hammer comes down, the sale is agreed and the property is yours.
-Therefore it is absolutely crucial to do your preparation in order to get the most from your auction property buying experience.
+Remember, once the 'hammer' comes down and time is up, the sale is agreed and the property is yours.
+Therefore it is absolutely crucial to do your preparation in order to get the most from your online property auction buying experience.

 There is typically a 28 day completion period following this.
 It is during this time that legal and financial matters must be sorted out before the keys are exchanged and the sale completes.

 As a buyer you need to ensure the property is adequately insured once the auction concludes as anything that happens to it from this point is the buyer's responsibility.

 If you aren't the successful bidder, the pre-authorisation deposit on your card will be removed.

 If the property you were interested in did not achieve the vendor's Reserve Price, all is not lost and you may still be able to secure the property.
 If you are a buyer then make sure you speak to the auctioneer afterwards; it may be possible for you to increase your bid, or come to an arrangement with the vendor.